BetaJester/pwropt/README.md

 ## Requirements

-CMake 3.18 must be used for access to `cmake_language`, for the moment.
+CMake 3.3 or above must be used.
+If you aren't using much higher you should.

 ## Usage